Steakholder Foods Ltd. (STKH) Shares Rise Despite Market Challenges - News Heater

-The stock of Steakholder Foods Ltd. (NASDAQ: STKH) has increased by 38.46 when compared to last closing price of 1.17.Despite this, the company has seen a gain of 58.82% in its stock price over the last five trading days.
+Steakholder Foods Ltd. (NASDAQ: STKH)’s stock price has gone rise by 7.75 in comparison to its previous close of 1.29, however, the company has experienced a 18.80% increase in its stock price over the last five trading days.

 Is It Worth Investing in Steakholder Foods Ltd. (NASDAQ: STKH) Right Now?